easybuilders/easybuild-docs/docs/writing-easyconfig-files.md

 1. Optionally, but recommended, update the version of the software for each created easyconfig to the latest available one.
 1. **Important**: Verify the newly created easyconfigs by comparing each of them against the existing one for that software.
    Only the version of the software, toolchain and dependencies should have been changed.
-   EasyBuild often replaces local variables or templates by their value when updating easyconfigs.
+   EasyBuild often replaces local variables or templates like `name` or `%(version)s` by their value when updating easyconfigs.
+   This is undesirable as the values might become out of sync with what they are supposed to be, e.g. after changing the version variable.
    It might be easier to use those easyconfigs just for getting the versions of each dependency required and still copy & update the easyconfigs from existing ones manually.